A Month with Mango (Windows Phone 7.5)

 This is a gesture-driven interface and it really shows and shows well.
-The momentum is well calibrated and and makes it easy to get to an app or a place in a scrolling list.
+The momentum is well-calibrated and makes it easy to get to an app or a place in a scrolling list.
 It feels very natural and I really like it.
 Seemingly ‘automagically’ little indexing alphabetic letters showed up in lists and apps (after I went beyond 45 in a list apparently) and Intuitively I tapped on a letter and sure enough immediate filtering or jumping to a spot.
 Very slick and well implemented.
-It’s the little touches that are subtly but when you examine what you are feeling that stand out.
+It’s the little touches that are subtly but when you examine what you are feeling that stands out.
 That the text compresses vertically when you scroll it towards the bottom the screen makes it feel elastic.
 Again this makes you feel like you are interacting directly with the data and the screen disappears from the equation.
-I am sure there are far more less perceptible ones that I don’t even note that are reinforcing this further.
+I am sure there are far less perceptible ones that I don’t even note that are reinforcing this further.

 Integration between Applications

 Ultimately one of the most important from a task-based standpoint is the integration of all apps and actions.
 When you do things in WP7, the back button flits from action to action regardless of the app.
 It is seamless, there are no screen flips or aesthetic calisthenics.
 You just move back and forth between your actions, not between perceptible apps.
 In IOS, you are often even asked whether you want to go to another app and frankly, in many cases, should a user care?
 This aspect of Mango is very un iOS, but it is how a user actually works and I am a fan.